 Living history: videos about refugees' experiences and students' presentation of selected texts.
+In this class, particular attention will be paid to the concepts of coloniality and racialization and how those affect migration and migrants.

 Students should choose one of the following texts to present (presentations might be done in pairs):